aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/markupannotation/setmarkedstate/_index.md

 ---
 title: MarkupAnnotation.SetMarkedState
 second_title: Aspose.PDF for .NET API Reference
 description: MarkupAnnotation method.
-Sets Marked и Unmarked state for the annotation.
+Sets Marked and Unmarked state for the annotation.
 Note the state stored in other text annotation which has state and statemodel keys
 type: docs
 weight: 130
 url: /net/aspose.pdf.annotations/markupannotation/setmarkedstate/
 ---
 ## MarkupAnnotation.SetMarkedState method

-Sets Marked и Unmarked state for the annotation.
+Sets Marked and Unmarked state for the annotation.
 Note, the state stored in other text annotation which has state and statemodel keys.

 ```csharp
 public void SetMarkedState(bool marked)